 Bladder Infection Treatment in Lahore | Zaib Hospital Lahore

 A bladder infection or inflammation is most often caused by a bacterial or fungal infection within the bladder.
 In immunocompromised patients, yeast can easily cause infections in the bladder.
 This is also a type of urinary tract infection.
-This infection may refer to anywhere in the urinary tract, such as the urethra, ureters, kidneys and the bladder.
+This infection may refer to anywhere in the urinary tract, such as the urethra, ureters, kidneys, and the bladder.
 In some cases, infections in the bladder are acute and occur suddenly.
 In many cases, the infection may be chronic and remain active for the long term.
 Early bladder infection treatment is recommended to prevent the exposure of the infection.
-We have Chinese female urologist in Lahore and male urologist in Lahore to treat it.
+We have a Chinese female urologist in Lahore and a male urologist in Lahore to treat it.

-Microorganisms that get an entry into the bladder through the urethra, causes the bladder infection.
+Microorganisms that get entry into the bladder through the urethra, cause the bladder infection.
 Generally, our body removes all dangerous microorganisms through urination.
 But, sometimes, bacteria can attach to the bladder walls and multiply rapidly.
 This decreases the ability of the body to kill them and resulting in infection.
 According to the National Institute of Diabetes and Digestive and Kidney Diseases, most bladder infections are due to Escherichia coli.
 This bacteria is naturally present in the large intestines as normal microflora.
 The severe infection occurs when bacteria get entry into the urethra through the skin.
 At that place, bacteria can get easy entry into every part of the body.

 The symptoms of a bladder infection vary depending on the severity.
 You’ll instantly notice changes during urination.
 Some of the most common symptoms include:

 - A frequent sensation of having to urinate, which is called urgency.

 - Urinating more often than usual, which is called frequency.

 - Cramping or pressure in the lower abdomen or lower back.